-We spent over a month researching, printing, re-printing, and deliberating over which display materials we should offer.
-We think (hope) that you’ll like the options we selected.
+We spent months researching, printing, re-printing, and deliberating over which display materials we should offer.
+We hope that you’ll like the options we selected.

 This one is our personal favorite, but is a little pricier.
 This option begs to be well-lit.
 When you look at the map from different angles, the colors of different parts of the map change slightly and it shines as if the terrain were real.